Kellswork/agirl.codes/posts/setup-newsletter-mailchimp-nextjs.md

 }

 ```
 This displays the API response to the client.
-If no errors, the email is added to your Mailchimp audience dashboard.
+If there are no errors, the email is added to your Mailchimp audience dashboard.

 ### Fix API route not found in a Next.js App Production Environment.